Arthur Highway Road Improvement Strategy

 Based on the findings in the corridor strategy, the highest priority upgrades to be designed for development include installing additional overtaking lanes:

-The community will be consulted on the designs for the priority upgrades as they are developed, which are expected to start this year (2025).
+The community will be consulted on the designs for the priority upgrades as they are developed.

 The Tasmanian Government has committed $50 million to upgrade the Arthur Highway with the Australian Government committing a further $200 million.